Having collaborated with astronomy retailers and as an Amazon Associate, we earn from qualifying purchases. See full disclosure.

 While the safety key featured in some green lasers looks like a nice added layer of security, most of these keys are plastic, and you could easily accidentally break one and have the laser become inoperable.
 In any case, the laser should never leave your hands to begin with.

-Here are three stargazing laser pointers that fits all our criteria:
+Here are two stargazing laser pointers that fits all my criteria:

 Zane Landers